takacsmark/flask-sql-ci-docker/README.md

 kubectl create -f docker/prod/postgres-deployment.yaml
 ```

-Push the Flask application image to the Docker Hub. _Note: if you did not change the DOCKER_USERNAME configuration in the .env file, then you can skip this step and use the (default image that lives on the Docker Hub)[https://cloud.docker.com/repository/docker/takacsmark/flask-sql-ci-web].
+Push the Flask application image to the Docker Hub. _Note: if you did not change the DOCKER_USERNAME configuration in the .env file, then you can skip this step and use the [default image that lives on the Docker Hub](https://cloud.docker.com/repository/docker/takacsmark/flask-sql-ci-web).

 ```terminal
 docker login